island-is/island.is/handbook/technical-overview/api-design-guide/rest-response.md

 - `401` should be returned when client fails to authenticate.
 - `403` should be returned when client is authenticated but does not have necessary permission to perform the operation.
-- `404` should be returned when the static path of the request does not exists on the server.
+- `404` should be returned when the static path of the request does not exist on the server.
 - `500` should be returned when the server encounters some unexpected error, preferably along with an [errors](errors.md) object.

 ## `GET`